 In order to use the web interface, you need to connect OpenSprinkler to your home router, using either a wired connection, or wireless via a WiFi adapter/bridge.
 Once the controller starts, it will request an IP address from your router through either DHCP or static IP set by you.
 If you encounter any issues, please check the F.A.Q. page for troubleshooting suggestions.

 Time keeping: OpenSprinkler performs automatic NTP time sync to obtain current time based on your time zone.
 In addition, built-in Real-Time Clock (RTC) (available since hardware version 1.4) allows time keeping even when power is lost.
 Thus the controller can operate truly independently without any computer or network connection.
 The controller will continue to sync with NTP whenever it’s available.

-In case the host registration is unsuccessful, you can still access the homepage by directly using the IP address.
+Access the controller: once the controller starts and establishes a valid IP, you can access the controller homepage by typing in the IP address in a browser.
 To find out the IP address, click pushbutton B1.
-This will briefly display the IP address and the http port number.
+This will briefly display the IP and HTTP port number.
 For example, if the IP address is 192.168.1.22, you can type in: